 The Calauit Safari Park is a game reserve and wildlife sanctuary in the Calauit Island of Palawan.
 It is one of Coron’s attractions that are made available to locals and tourists.
 The Calauit Safari Tour Itinerary includes a visit to the reserve and some of Busuanga Bay’s amazing islands.

 On our visit to Calauit, there were only a couple of wildlife there including some giraffe, zebras, a porcupine and wild boars among others.
-Even the locals – those that we talked to- were dismayed over the lack of funds provided to the Safari.
+Even the locals – those that we talked to- were dismayed over the lack of funds provided to the Calauit Safari Park.

 Personally, the Calauit Safari Tour Itinerary would have been more amazing if we were able to visit it a few years back, when wildlife was still abundant and the island was still properly maintained.

-For this side of our trip to Coron, we decided to avail the Calauit Safari Tour on one of Coron’s local travel agency for a more convenient visit.
+For this side of our trip to Coron, we decided to avail the Calauit Safari Tour on one of Coron’s local travel agency through the Darayonan Lodge Coron for a more convenient visit.
 Price range of the tour is around 2,300 – 2,500 Php (46.23 – 50.25 USD).
 This includes the transportation, entrance fee, breakfast, lunch, water, banca ride for the Island hopping and of course the tour guide.

 We forgot to ask if we needed to bring our swimming gear and island hopping essentials, thus we were not prepared for the island hopping activity later that day.
 Admittedly, it was not really disappointing since we had our Ultimate Tour planned the next day where we can enjoy swimming to our heart’s content.